-1.1 Format Aliases
+1.1 Instruction Format Aliases

 The specifications shown above are fairly obvious and very expressive, but the basic specification syntax has a fair amount of redundancy across instructions.
-To reduce redundancy, AIK provides a very simple format alias mechanism.
+To reduce redundancy, AIK provides a very simple instruction format alias mechanism.

-Revisiting our earlier example, Tanenbaum's instruction set has 12 instructions, but there are really only two instruction formats.
+Revisiting our earlier example, Tannenbaum's instruction set has 12 instructions, but there are really only two instruction formats.
 What we need is a way to give parameterized descriptions of these two instruction formats.
-For AIK, this is done by specifying each format is much the same way a single instruction of that type would be described.
+For AIK, this is done by specifying each format in much the same way a single instruction of that type would be described.
 In Figure 2, we give these two formats the names ONEARG and NOARG.
 The parameterization uses the keyword THIS in the encoding portion of the pattern to stand for the value associated with each of the possible substitutions (aliases) for the instruction name.

 At any point in the specification after a format has been given, a set of aliases for that format can be specified.
+Note that the alias duplicates all alternative formats that exist at the point the alias is created.
 As shown in Figure 2, aliases are enumerated using an alias specification that begins with = and the name of the format.
 By default, the aliases are given values counting from 0, although this default behavior can be overridden by inserting a constant number before any of the symbols to cause numbering to continue from that value.
 Thus, in Figure 2, JUMP is not just identified as a parameter for the ONEARG format, but also is given the value 2, which will be accessible in that format as the value of THIS.
+Alternatively, borrowing loosely from the patterns syntax used for NEW JERSEY MACHINE-CODE TOOLKIT [4], one can use the name to indicate a skipped value; more precisely, AIK implements this behavior by the fact that it does not forbid any symbol from being defined multiple times, so any name can be used as a dummy.